 - Removal or alteration to internal features such as doors, cupboards, panelling and fireplaces

-- Changes to the plan form of internal rooms
+- Changes to the layout of internal rooms

-- Painting of unpainted surfaces (where this will have a visual impact and affect the character)
+- Painting of unpainted surfaces - where this will have a visual impact and affect the character of the listed building